 Science Communication & Outreach

-I’ve recently returned from the adventure of a lifetime with the United States Antarctic Program (USAP).
-I am the ongoing Science Communicator and Outreach Ambassador for a joint research mission between URI-GSO, UCSB, and the University of Otago.
+Last year, I had the adventure of a lifetime with the United States Antarctic Program (USAP).
+I am the ongoing Outreach Officer for a joint research mission between URI-GSO, UCSB, and the University of Otago.
 In late January (2017), we flew in a military cargo plane to McMurdo Station, Antarctica, experienced life at McMurdo, and hiked the volcanic slopes of Ross Island.
 Then we boarded the RVIB Nathaniel B. Palmer, broke ice through the frozen Ross Sea while setting up the research vessel's laboratories, then cruised north into the Southern Ocean, the windiest, roughest, and most remote water on Earth—in our continuing quest to better understand some factors affecting our planet's climate.

 We sailed through a force ten gale, a blizzard obscuring massive icebergs all around us.
 Thousands of miles from land, we rocked and pitched in wild storms, performing oceanographic operations and experiments, including retrieving samples from the deep-sea floor.
 We lived, worked, and played on a science research vessel and icebreaker for 42 days, saw penguins, orcas, seals, humpback whales, dolphins, albatrosses, petrels, and a myriad of other seabirds, and watched the awe-inspiring shift and ripple of the Aurora Australis.